atErik/Transpiler.and.similar.List/README.md

   solution-"C" (gomoku-&gt;cfront) is better than solution-"D" (go2c/goc/go-transpiler).
   So, solution-"F" (go2cs-&gt;hurley) is best `"Go"`-to-`"C"` transpiler-set,
   at this point, among previous choices (when this message was posted here 2020-Oct-22).
-  *Note: none of these transpilers support all components of "input" language, but their developers are improving them .
-So, often check out supported component list, which is shown in their website.*
+  <i>Note: none of these transpilers support all components of "input" language, but their developers are improving them .
+So, often check out supported component list, which is shown in their website.</i>
 <br />
 <br />

 <h4>( YOU MAY GOTO LIST OF ALL TRANSPILERS DIRECTLY FROM <a href="List/">HERE</a> )</h4>
 <br />
 <br />